rolandoinnamorati/swarm-rl/README.md

-# 🚀 (Working Title) Decentralized Learning for Autonomous Kamikaze Drone Swarms with Integrated IFF and Target Engagement in Adversarial Environments
+# 🚀 Decentralized Learning for Autonomous Kamikaze Drone Swarms with Integrated IFF and Target Engagement in Adversarial Environments

 > ⚠️ **Ethics & Safety First.**
 > This repository is **strictly for simulation-based research** on decentralized multi-agent reinforcement learning.